 First, we have studied the time of the write operations to measure the computational load added by the storage groups management in the MAPFS system.
-We have compared the write time in the MAPFS system without group management, and the write time with group management (MAPFS_GM).
+We have compared the write time in the MAPFS system without group management, and the write time with group management (MAPFS\GM).

-Fig. 7 shows this comparison.
+Figure 5 shows this comparison.
 As it can be seen, the difference between the write time is minimal.
-This suggests that both write times in MAPFS were correlated to the write time in MAPFS_GM, adding a small load, less than 300 ms.
+This suggests that both write time in MAPFS was correlated to the write time in MAPFS\GM, adding a small load, less than 300 ms.

 Regarding MAPFS performance, it was anticipated that the storage groups management implies load to the MAPFS system.
 Results showed that this load is very small.
-It was unlikely that in some write operations, the access time of MAPFS_GM is smaller than the access time of MAPFS without groups management.
-One reason could be that the small load of group management affects the total time less than the load of the nodes and the synchronization between processes.
+It was unlikely that in some write operations, the access time of MAPFS\GM is smaller than the access time of MAPFS without groups management.
+One reason could be that the small load of group management affects less to the total time than the load of the nodes and the synchronisation between processes.

-Fig. 7.
-Computational load added by the storage groups management.
+Fig. 5.
+Computational load added by the storage groups management